Aug 27, 2020

 DOUGLAS HOFSTADTER: There are no rules.
 There are no rules.
 It's all informal.

-JAD: Doug's basic point is that, like, any person is kind of a universe.
+JAD: Doug's basic point is that like any person, it's kind of a universe.
 They're too big to comprehend in their entirety, and so any translation of, say, a poem or whatever is only gonna get you a tiny piece of that person, a tiny refraction.

 DOUGLAS HOFSTADTER: I mean look, we have one photograph of Frédéric Chopin.
 One photograph.